 3.1 Maternal and infant characteristics

 A total of 100 mother-infant pairs were included in the analysis.
 The meanSD maternal age was 25.65.7 years and meanSD maternal weight at delivery was 63.4 9.8kg.
-The infants were born at mean gestational age of 39 weeks and followed up to a meanSD of 61.61.3 days postpartum.
+The infants were born at mean gestational age of 39 weeks and followed up to a meanSD of 61.61.3 days postpartum; although scheduling allowed for final visits to occur up to 90 days postpartum, all final visits in this cohort took place between 60-66 days postpartum.
 All infants were exclusively breast fed throughout the duration of the study.
 Demographic characteristics of mother-infant pairs are summarized in Table 1.

 Infants were born with a mean weightSD of 3.360.48kg and WAZSD of 0.100.99 (Table 2A).
-However, substantial growth faltering was seen the first , equivalent to crossing over one major centile band (Figure 2).
-Of the 94/100 infants remaining in the study , infants’ WAZ had declined to a mean SD of -0.591.20; 71% of infants demonstrated a decline in their WAZ and 15% were underweight by (WAZ<-2) (Table 2A-B).
+However, substantial growth faltering was seen across the first 2-3 months postpartum, equivalent to crossing over one major centile band (Figure 2).
+Of the 94/100 infants remaining in the study at the final visit, infants’ WAZ had declined to a mean SD of -0.591.20; 71% of infants demonstrated a decline in their WAZ and 15% were underweight by 2-3 months postpartum (WAZ<-2) (Table 2A-B).
 The difference between male and female infant WAZ scores was non-significant at birth (p=0.505) and final visit (p=0.791).
-Similarly, the odds ratio of being underweight and having a decline in WAZ by did not differ significantly between the sexes (for male infants 1.4 (CI 0.45-4.41, p=0.56) and 1.69 (CI 0.68-4.1775, p =0.25) respectively).
+Similarly, the odds ratio of being underweight and having a decline in WAZ by 2-3 months postpartum did not differ significantly between the sexes (for male infants 1.4 (CI 0.45-4.41, p=0.56) and 1.69 (CI 0.68-4.1775, p =0.25) respectively).

 3.2 Cytokines in colostrum and breast milk

-Colostrum at birth contained significantly higher concentrations of nearly all cytokines than BM (p<0.001)Furthermore There were minimal significant associations between the levels of cytokines in colostrum and in mature milk, with only a weak positive correlation found with IL12 (r=0.257, p=0.023) (Supplementary Table 3).
+83 samples of colostrum (from 100 women) and 90 samples of mature breast milk (from 94 women) were successfully collected.
+In the remaining cases, insufficient sample was available, either because the mother was unable to express milk, or because of insufficient sample remaining after the primary analysis was complete.
+Colostrum at birth contained significantly higher concentrations of nearly all cytokines than BM (p<0.001) (Supplementary Table 2).
+Furthermore, the percentage of samples with detectable concentrations was significantly greater for the majority of cytokines in colostrum when compared to BM (p< 0.05), with the exception of TNFα, IGF1, TGFβ2 and IL6 (the latter was almost significant, p = 0.06).
+Of note, the levels of IGF 1 in colostrum and BM were below the assay limit of detection in >75% of subjects and, therefore, this data has been removed from further analysis (Supplementary Table 2).
+There were minimal significant associations between the levels of cytokines in colostrum and in mature milk, with only a weak positive correlation found with IL12 (r=0.257, p=0.023) (Supplementary Table 3).

 3.3 Associations between maternal/infant factors and infant growth outcomes

-Only maternal illness and infant gestational age at delivery were found to be significant or near significant predictors of change in WAZ between birth and in univariate analysis (p<0.05) (Table 3).
-There were no significant maternal or infant predictors of WAZ at
+Only maternal illness and infant gestational age at delivery were found to be significant or near significant predictors of change in WAZ between birth and final visit, in univariate analysis (p<0.05) (Table 3).
+There were no significant maternal or infant predictors of WAZ at final visit.

 3.4 Associations between cytokines and infant growth outcomes

-The association between colostrum cytokines and change in WAZ between birth and was non-significant in both the unadjusted and adjusted models in this Gambian cohort.
+The association between colostrum cytokines and change in WAZ between birth and final visit was non-significant in both the unadjusted and adjusted models in this Gambian cohort.